 Perhaps he’s worried about your health.
 Maybe he’s concerned about how your children might react to you being pregnant, especially if they are hoping for a sibling.
 Or maybe he’s worried about what your family and friends will say.
 It could be that he’s worried that you might feel attached to the baby.
 All of these concerns are valid.
 He may also come up with some illogical fears, which you shouldn’t simply discount.

 Reassure him that you acknowledge that a surrogate pregnancy would indeed affect him and your family.
 It is truly a team effort, which is why it is so important to have your partner 100% on board.
 Make it clear that you cannot do this without his support.
+Watch Samantha share her husband's role in her surrogacy journey for additional perspective.

 Now it’s your turn.
 Tell him why you want to become a surrogate.
 If you are inspired by having seen someone else struggle with infertility, tell your partner about that person’s story.
 If you feel a calling to become a surrogate, describe how that feels and if you have been thinking about being a surrogate for a long time.

 Although it’s likely not your primary motivation, share how the compensation might benefit your family.
 Maybe you can eliminate some debt or save for college.
 Perhaps it could be a down payment on a house or the means for a home improvement project.
+Learn more about our All-In Surrogate Care and Compensation package and how it protects you.

 Address the concerns your partner raised at the start of your conversation and tell him you’ll get back to him if there are any you can’t address right away.